James Reese Europe is not a household name, but in the early 1900s, he was one of New York’s most prominent African American bandleaders.

 Santiago Sanchez y Colon – Clarinet

 Given the fact that Europe was not fluent in Spanish, nor familiar with the island or its musicians it’s logical to assume that he had assistance.
-Over the years historians and writers have speculated about who the “Puerto Rican Connection” might be.
-Some theories hold water.
+Over the years historians and writers have speculated about who the “Puerto Rican Connection” might be but there is no definitive proof.

 According to Donald Thompson and Martha Moreno de Schwartz, “It is clear that the effective recruiting of musicians had already taken place in Puerto Rico, and in fact (Noble) Sissle speaks of Europe using a prepared list and having to rush back with men he had not had the time to pick.
 The pre-selection of candidates would have been carried out by Manuel Tizol, conductor of the San Juan Municipal Band and an orchestra contractor already known in New York City.”